tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 Tazama is composed of a number of third party and custom-built open source components.
 While all our Tazama components are also open source software, the rules that we have built to detect fraud and money laundering behaviour are hidden from public (and nefarious) view in private repositories on GitHub.

-The guide in the [Full-Stack-Docker-Tazama repository](https://github.com/frmscoe/Full-Stack-Docker-Tazama) will show you how to install the platform using only the publicly available open source software components.
+The guide in the [Full-Stack-Docker-Tazama repository](https://github.com/frmscoe/Full-Stack-Docker-Tazama) will show you how to install the system using only the publicly available open source software components.
 This guide will show you how to install everything, including the hidden, private rules, if you have access to them.

 This guide is specific to the Windows 10 operating system.